ghoomfrog/silili/README.md

 </dl>
 <br>

-As you can see, *aj* can be used as an imperative marker.
+As you can see, *aj* can be used as an imperative marker when preceded by nothing.

 Make an imperative a [yes/no question](#yesno-questions) to make it explicitly polite.